 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receipt unless weather prohibits.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water daily for the first week after planting.

-Broom Sedge, (Andropogon Virginicus), also known as poverty grass, is a clump-forming perennial that grows 3’-6’ tall.
-It is a meadow grass that is primarily native to the North Eastern part of North America.
+Broom Sedge (Andropogon Virginicus), also known as poverty grass, is a clump-forming perennial growing 3’-6’ tall.
+It is a meadow grass that is primarily native to the North-Eastern part of North America.
 Broomsedge used to be dried and used as brooms in households that were less prosperous in rural times.

 The seeds are great food for birds, and the whole plant is excellent for grazing deer.
-Plus, the tall grass works as a windbreaker for livestock, and wild animals.
-Broom Sedge also aides in the control of erosion.
+Plus, the tall grass works as a windbreaker for livestock and wild animals.
+Broom Sedge also aids in the control of erosion.
 Broom Sedge grows in clumps and has dense, erect tufts of flowering clusters.
-The plant has erect, ascending leaf blades that are 3”-12” long, and that is 2-7mm across.
+The plant has erect, ascending leaf blades that are 3”-12” long and that are 2-7mm across.
 The leaves are folded in the shoot and are without auricles.

-The Broom Sedge as a very aesthetically pleasing plant.
+Broom Sedge is a very aesthetically pleasing plant.